-*Today’s guest post and photography by Sharon Cracknell.
+*Today’s guest post and photography on Masada Temple is by Sharon Cracknell.

 I was very excited.
-I had finally booked myself on a tour of Masada and a visit to the Dead Sea.
+I had finally booked myself on a tour of Masada Temple and a visit to the Dead Sea.
 Masada was top of my list of must see destinations in Israel.
 It’s famous for the final battle between the Roman Empire and the Jewish rebels.
 This was going to be my highlight of Israel.

 The collection point was the Grand Beach hotel at 7.30am.
 A big bus took me and other passengers from the hotel to a convoy of nine mini buses.
 These buses were numbered 1 – 9 and I was told number 9 was for my tour.
 I met an American lady, Shannon on the bus and we soon discovered we were on the same tour.
 Bus no 9.
 It was raining hard so we quickly found our bus and tried to board only to be politely told to get off the bus.
 Sharon and Shannon were not on their list.
 No room at the Inn.
 It was like like Joseph and Mary revisited!
 We had to stand in the pouring rain.